bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Forcing Key Based Authentication

-The final thing you'll want to do to secure the authentication process is to disable the password base logins.
+- The final thing you'll want to do to secure the authentication process is to disable the password base logins.
-This will force all of your users to only be able to login using a key pair.
+- This will force all of your users to only be able to login using a key pair.
-To do this, you'll have to edit the configuration file for SSHD.
+- To do this, you'll have to edit the configuration file for SSHD.
-Which is the service that's running on the server listening for all of your SSH connections.
-This configuration file is located at etc/ssh/sshd_config.
-And you can edit it using sudo nano.
-There are a lot of options in here, and you can read through them all to get a better understanding of how SSH is configured.
-The comment lines start with the hash symbol here.
-And they're pretty good at explaining what everything does.
-The line we're looking for is right here, PasswordAuthentication yes.
-We just want to change that to no, and then we'll save the file.
+   - `sudo nano /etc/ssh/sshd_config`
+   - change `PasswordAuthentication yes` to `PasswordAuthentication no`
-Now, the SSHD service is currently running, and it only reads its configuration file when it's initially started up.
+- Now, the SSHD service is currently running, and it only reads its configuration file when it's initially started up.
-So we need to restart the service so it runs with the new configuration option we just made.
+- So we need to restart the service so it runs with the new configuration option we just made.
-We restart the service by sudo service ssh restart and that's all there is to it.
+- We restart the service by `sudo service ssh restart`
-Now all users will be forced to log in using a key pair.
+- Now all users will be forced to log in using a key pair.
 SSH will not allow users to log in with a user name and password any longer.

 ## Introduction to File Permissions

-A bit earlier you changed some permissions on the authorized key file and the .ssh directory using a command called chmod.
-But what exactly does that mean?
 Let's dive a bit deeper into how Linux manages file permissions.
 I've listed the contents of the students' home directory.
 And we're going to look at three pieces of information provided here.